ReyAnthony/RED-Engine/README.md

 # RED-Engine
 C++ Game Engine based on Allegro5

+NOTE : All source code is open-source under GPLv2.
+HOWEVER, any graphical resources/ sound / music made by myself and pushed unto this repository is CC BY-NC-ND.

 THe engine folders contains the engine and the .hpp files to be used by a game using this engine.
 Please build using the bash files (make.sh and make_lib.sh), the CMake file don't work and is just here to contempt CLion.
 I need to make a real makefile, but I'm not good at it, any help is welcome.